 about the author

-bio interviews video audio contact info tour schedule
+bio interviews video audio contact info appearance schedule

 Victoria Schochet Lustbader was born and raised in New York City, the youngest of three children and only daughter of Rubin Schochet, a Lithuanian émigré, and Dorothy Hertz Schochet, a second generation Russian.